Export Controls Training

 Please contact the Office of Export Controls at firstname.lastname@example.org or x2-1539 to request a customized presentation on export control compliance issues for your department, group or class.

 All personnel listed on a Technology Control Plan must complete a formal export control training program.
 Currently the Office of Export Controls (OEC) requires either completion of the online program offered by the Collaborative Institutional Training Initiative (CITI) or a customized in-person session conducted by a member of OEC.
-Plans are underway to replace the CITI program with an internally developed training program specifically tailored to UVA's processes and procedures, but it is not yet available.
-Although only personell listed on a TCP are required to complete the CITI export controls course, it is available to any interested UVA faculty, staff or students.
+For personnel listed on a TCP choosing to complete their required training by means of the CITI Export Compliance course, modules 1,2,3,7,10, and 11 are required.
+Module 5 is also required if biologics, toxins or chemicals are listed on the TCP.
+The CITI Export Compliance course is available to any interested UVA faculty, staff, or students.

 Please use the following instructions to access the CITI Export Compliance course:

 New CITI Users